cosmicfools/ModuleServices/Example/Pods/CombinationGenerator/README.md

 ## How to use it

-CombinationGenerator basically is a helper that use brute-force to generate all possibilities for a concrete DataModel given a list of possible values per property

-An example use to be easier to understand than 1000 words.. so, please to see the example use:
+You can just use `pod try` and inside you will see an example of a ViewController that generate all possbility for the typical UserInfo data model.

 ```ruby
 pod  try 'CombinationGenerator'